wesleygrimes/technical-writers-summit/README.md

 ## Get Involved

-I need your help in one of the following ways:
+To get involved create an issue with one of the following tags and add any additional information:

-* Suggesting Topics
+* Suggesting Topics - `suggested-topic`
-* Note Taking
+* Note Taking - `note-taking`
-* Website Setup
+* Website Setup - `website-setup`
-* Video Recording of Session
+* Video Recording of Session - `record-session`
-* Live Streaming of Session
+* Live Streaming of Session - `livestream-session`

 ## What